Policy Learning with New Treatments: Population decision problem

-which represents the set of functions which obey the shape restrictions and match identified population means.
-A useful structure that $\mathcal{S}$ is assumed to possess is that a hypothetical conditional mean response function $m$ is in $\mathcal{S}$ if and only if $m(\cdot, X)$ satisfies some shape restrictions almost surely.
-That is, $\mathcal{S}$ encapsulates assumptions about the shape of $m_P$ across $d$ for fixed $x$, leaving the behavior of $m_P$ across $x$ unrestricted (\cite{manski1997monotone}, \cite{manski2006search}).
-This means that an individual at a particular covariate value is assumed to have an expected treatment response that is decreasing, convex, smooth, etc. Hence, the maximization over $v$ (equivalently maximization over $m \in \mathcal{M}_P$) in (\ref{MMR}) is solved by considering each value of $x$ in isolation and finding the $m(\cdot, x)$ which maximizes regret.
+Under Assumption \ref{assumption:pointwise_shape_restriction}, a hypothetical conditional mean response function $m$ is in $\mathcal{S}$ if and only if $m(\cdot, X)$ satisfies some shape restrictions almost surely in $X$.
+That is, $\mathcal{S}$ encapsulates assumptions about the shape of $m_P$ across $d$ for fixed $x$, leaving the behavior of $m_P$ across $x$ unrestricted (\cite{manskiMonotoneTreatmentResponse1997}, \cite{manskiSearchProfilingPartial2006}).
+This means that an individual at a particular covariate value is assumed to have an expected treatment response that is decreasing, convex, smooth, etc. The sets $S_x$ may also stipulate that $m(\cdot, x)$ belongs to some parametric family, such as polynomials.

+Under Assumption \ref{assumption:pointwise_shape_restriction}, the maximization over $v$ (equivalently maximization over $m \in \mathcal{M}_P$) in (\ref{MMR}) is solved by considering each value of $x$ in isolation and finding the $m(\cdot, x)$ which maximizes regret.
 This allows the maximum to be interchanged with the expectation in the minimax regret problem (\ref{MMR})

 where $\pi_j(X) = \1[\pi(X) = d_j]$ and

 which can be interpreted as the contribution to maximum expected regret of assigning a person with covariate values $X$ to treatment $d_j$.